A steadily declining dispersion measure for the repeating fast radio burst FRB 20220529A: Evidence for an FRB engine embedded in an expanding supernova remnant: Observations and methods

-We then fit the dedispersed Stokes I dynamic spectra using {\tt fitburst} \citep{2024ApJS..271...49F}, which uses a least-squares optimization routine to estimate the time of arrival (TOA) as a Modified Julian Date (MJD; topocentric at CHIME and referenced to 400~MHz), pulse width ($w$) in ms, scattering timescale ($\tau$; assuming $\tau \propto \nu^{-4}$ and referenced to $600$~MHz) in ms, spectral running ($r$), and spectral index ($\eta$).
+We then fit the dedispersed Stokes I dynamic spectra using {\tt fitburst} \citep{2024ApJS..271...49F}, which uses a least-squares optimization routine to estimate the time of arrival (TOA) as a Modified Julian Date (MJD; topocentric at CHIME and referenced to 400~MHz), pulse width ($w$) in ms, scattering timescale ($\tau$; assuming $\tau \propto \nu^{-4}$ and referenced to $600$~MHz) in ms, spectral index ($\eta$), and spectral running ($r$, which allows for complex frequency structure to explain the limited bandwidth of some FRBs).
 In the case of a complex, multi-component burst, {\tt fitburst} measures individual TOA, $w$, $r$, and $\eta$ for each component, assuming scattering is constant among them.
 We use the spectral running and spectral index to deduce the central frequency ($\nu_\mathrm{c}$ in MHz) and bandwidth ($\Delta\nu$ in MHz) of each burst following Equation 1 by \cite{2021ApJS..257...59C}.
 Since scatter broadening and downward drifting can be difficult to distinguish, we determine whether the {\tt fitburst} fit with or without scatter broadening provides a more accurate solution for each burst using a reduced $\chi^2$ test and also by visually inspecting the fit residuals.
 For some complex bursts, we evaluate both scattering and non-scattering models on only the brightest burst component to better determine if scatter broadening is present.
 In cases where the fit without scattering represents the data better, we consider the width of the narrowest component to be an upper limit for the scattering timescale \citep{2025ApJ...979..160S, 2025ApJ...992..206C}.

 Next, we calibrate the amplitude of our baseband data using daily observations of gain calibrators and correcting for the primary beam response of the telescope towards the FRB position \citep{Michilli2024}.
-After calibration, we compute the fluence, $F_\nu$, by integrating over the 400$-$800~MHz frequency range.
+After calibration, we compute the fluence, ${\cal F}_\nu$, by integrating over the 400$-$800~MHz frequency range.
 The fluence is then used to calculate the isotropic-equivalent spectral energy for each burst following \cite{2018MNRAS.480.4211M}:

 where $D_L$ is the luminosity distance to the FRB source, which we compute using the redshift $z=0.1839 \pm 0.0001$ \citep{2026Sci...391..280L} assuming the cosmological parameters from \citet{PlanckCollaboration_2020_A&A}, and $\rho$ is the FRB spectral index, which we set as $\rho=0$, consistent with our band-averaged fluence calculation.